hipay/hipay-docs/hipay-fullservice-sdk-ios/07-Usage.md

 ### Implementation note
 The *signature* parameter is required for security purposes.
-Please refer to the [Generating a signature section](#generating-a-signature-server-side) for details.
+Please refer to the [Generating a server-side signature](#generating-a--signature) section for details.

 This example will present the built-in payment screen to your users when the `payButtonTouched` method is called (you may add a button targeting this method upon a touch).
 Once the payment workflow finishes, the `HPFPaymentScreenViewControllerDelegate` protocol methods will be called.